 We can probably all agree there’s something worth appreciating about the coupling of cinnamon and coffee.
 Put the two together, and you’re in for a real treat, as the popular spice delivers a powerful punch that mixes flawlessly with a variety of coffee drinks.

-The cinnamon latte is a great example of these two working well together, and we’re going to show you exactly how to make one…and it’s going to be skinny.
+This cinnamon oat milk latte recipe is a great example of these two working well together, and we’re going to show you exactly how to make one…and it’s going to be skinny.

 WHAT MAKES A LATTE SKINNY?

 No, it’s not a healthy diet and regular exercise that make your latte skinny.
 It’s actually the ingredients used to make said latte that make the difference.

 Depending on what’s added to your daily cup of coffee, you could end up drinking thousands of calories per week.
 This doesn’t mean you’re restricted to black coffee, though; you’ll just need to make a few substitutions, and that’s how a drink becomes skinny.

 When making a skinny latte, you’re basically replacing typical flavored syrups or add-ins with a sugar-free ingredient and using low or nonfat alternatives instead of whole milk.

 In recent years, oat milk has become particularly trendy, especially among coffee lovers.
 But it’s not just its popularity that makes it a solid choice for your morning coffee.
 Oat milk boasts a host of benefits and nutrients that make it worth considering.

 It’s nut, lactose, and soy-free, so it can be enjoyed even by those with dietary restrictions, and it’s also great for bone health, thanks to the calcium and vitamin D it’s often fortified with.
 The vegan-friendly drink is also high in B vitamins, which are linked to improving mood and growing healthy hair, skin, and nails.